tagno25/1602-i2c-OLED-Arduino-Library/README.md

 1602-OLED-Arduino-Library
 =========================

-wide.HK 1602 OLED Library
+wide.HK 1602 I2C OLED Library

-This Library is intended for the Wide.HK OLED 1602 display.
+This Library is intended for the Wide.HK OLED 1602 display, which is similar to the ASI-V-22616204P-IWI/M.

-KEYWORDS

-OLedI2C		    KEYWORD1

-init		      KEYWORD2

-sendCommand	  KEYWORD2

-sendString	  KEYWORD2

-sendData	    KEYWORD2

-clearLcd	    KEYWORD2

-cursPos		    KEYWORD2
+Should work with any display using the US2066 controller in I2C mode.

-scrollString	KEYWORD2 Writen by Nathan Chantrell http://nathan.chantrell.net
+Writen by Nathan Chantrell http://nathan.chantrell.net Modified by Tagno25

 Updated sendString to include cursPos data. sendString("String", col, row) Updated Library by adding sendFloat function, this allows a float value to be